 And of course, Zamboanga La Hermosa, their most celebrated feast of Nuestra Senora del Pilar.
-This is also one of the oldest Philippine festivals so don’t miss on all the parades, regatta and street dance contest with participants from various schools of the city when you’re visiting.
+This is also one of the oldest Philippine festivals so don’t miss all the parades, regatta, and street dance contests with participants from various schools in the city when you’re visiting.

 You can talk a stroll at Cawa Cawa Boulevard after a day of exploring the city and just watch the beautiful sunset.

 List of Top Activities and Tourist Attractions in Zamboanga City